evan-ebert17/Code-Refractor/README.md

 # Code-Refractor

-Here are some of the revisions I have made to the Website.
+Here are the revisions I have made to the Horiseon website.

 ## Changes